ituvisionlab/Uncertainty-Based-Dynamic-Graph-Neighborhoods/README.md

  $ python medical_preprocessing.py
 ```
 ## Inference
-Model and samples need to be downloaded.
+Model and samples need to be downloaded from [here](https://web.itu.edu.tr/ozera17/DGMS.rar).
 After downloading it, place them as following:

-Model --> Models
+Model --> /
-Samples --> Samples
+Data --> /pancreast_ct

 Then run the snippet given below